joakimbeng/katalog/README.md

 **TIP:** Use this in conjunction with `joakimbeng/nginx-site-watcher` and mount the `/app/nginx` volume above to `/etc/nginx/sites-enabled` in the nginx container.

+### `ENV_PREFIX`

+Default: `KATALOG_`

+To use other env variables than `KATALOG_VHOSTS` and `KATALOG_SERVICES` one can set the env var `ENV_PREFIX`.
+E.g. running Katalog with `ENV_PREFIX=LOCAL_` will make Katalog monitor `LOCAL_VHOSTS` and `LOCAL_SERVICES` env vars instead of the default.

+This is useful if you wan't to have more than one Katalog instance running which feed different Nginx configs.

+## Container env vars

+When Katalog is running it will monitor all Docker events and listen for container starts and stops.
+It will then look for some special env vars set in each container (see below) which is used to register services and virtual hosts automatically.

 ### `KATALOG_VHOSTS`

 Format: `<hostname>[/<path>][:<port>][,<hostname2>[/<path>][:<port>]...]`.